DeepLabCut/DeepLabCut/docs/UseOverviewGuide.md

 ### Plotting Results:

-- **NOTE :bulb::mega::** before you create a video, you should set what threshold to use for plotting.
+- **NOTE :bulb::mega::** Before you create a video, you should set what threshold to use for plotting.
 This is set in the `config.yaml` file as `pcutoff` - if you have a well trained network, this should be high, i.e. set it to `0.8` or higher!

 - You can also determine a good `pcutoff` value by looking at the likelihood plot created during `plot_trajectories`: